IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-accessibility.md

 ## Keyboard Navigation

-After setting the `useAccessibility` property of the grid to `true`, this will enable a range of keyboard navigation options in the data grid that screen readers can recognize.
+After setting the `useAccessibility` property to `true`, this will enable a range of keyboard navigation options in the data grid that screen readers can recognize.
 Below is a description of each of the key presses / combinations and the effect they will have relative to the currently activated cell:

 Navigating within the Grid